Cottin/react-functional-router/README.md

 - open a page: `Link {page: 'profile'}, 'Profile'`
 - open a sidepanel: `Link {to: assoc('sidepanel', true)}, 'Open sidepanel'`

-**The point is that** if you can think of the current url as an object, you can supply a simple function to change that url. :)
+The point is that if you can think of the current url as an object, you can supply a simple function to change that url.

 Also, the router assumes you are using some kind of immutable data and shouldComponentUpdate optimizations.
 Therefore, it provides you with an `onChange`event that lets you update your data-store when the url changes.
 However, it provides you with only the delta of changes so that you can do a minimal update to your data-store.

 ```
-URL before clicking a link to open the sidepanel:
+// URL before clicking a link to open the sidepanel:
 www.my-app.com/week?date=2016-10-31

-URL after:
+// URL after:
 www.my-app.com/week?date=2016-10-31&showSidepanel=true

+// Your onChange callback is called with:
+// delta = {showSidepanel: true}
 onChange = (delta) ->
-	# called with delta = {showSidepanel: true}
+	...
 ```